In-House PVD Coating vs. Outsourcing Costs: Choosing the Right Solution

 Before you choose a system:

-• Find out what types of coatings your system can produce: If you introduce a new product or color, will it be challenging to use the same machine?
-Can you use it for PVD as well as DLC coatings?
+• Find out what types of coatings your system can produce.
+If you introduce a new product or color, will it be challenging to use the same machine?
+Can you use it for PVD and DLC coatings?

 • Determine whether your desired system comes with your choice of standard coatings or with the R&D expertise to create custom coatings.